 - ½ cup buffalo sauce, plus more to taste for optional garnish

-- ⅓ cup Greek or Skyr yogurt
+- ⅓ cup plain Greek or Skyr yogurt

 - ⅓ cup ranch dressing